Benefit from exclusive promotions and VIP perks Free Membership!

-The Palace was built, between 1928 and 1943, for H.H.
-Maharaja Umaid Singh Ji, Grand Father of the present Maharaja, who had benevolently commissioned a new palace in 1923 to replace Mehrangarh Fort as the symbol of a new Jodhpur and to give employment to the people of Marwar during the period's great droughts and famines.
+Umaid Bhawan Palace was built, between 1928 and 1943, for H.H.
+Maharaja Umaid Singh Ji, Grand Father of the present Maharaja, who had benevolently commissioned a new palace in 1923 to replace Mehrangarh Fort as the symbol of a new Jodhpur and to give employment to the people of Marwar during the period's significant droughts and famines.

-Designed by renowned Edwardian architect Henry Lanchester, the palace is a blend of eastern and western architectural influences.
-It's majestic 105 – foot high cupola is influenced by the Renaissance, while the towers draw inspiration from Rajput tradition.
+Designed by renowned Edwardian architect Henry Lanchester, the Palace is a blend of eastern and western architectural influences.
+Its majestic 105 – foot high cupola is influenced by the Renaissance, while the towers draw inspiration from Rajput tradition.
 The lavish interiors with gilt furniture and elegant artwork follow the Art Deco style, complemented by the exotic murals of the self-exiled Polish artist Stefan Norblin.
 The magnificent Umaid Bhawan Palace in Jodhpur, one of the world's largest private residences, is a golden-hued desert sandstone monument set amidst acres of verdant gardens.
 An imitable tribute to art deco, the Palace has in its luxurious fold 64 rooms and suites.
 Stroll through the private museum, test your skills on the marbled squash courts or enjoy a game of billiards in the paneled recreation room.
 Take an exhilarating drive through the enchanting city of Jodhpur in a vintage car, accompanied by your royal butler.
 Stop beneath the starry night sky for a divine grilled feast accompanied by the music of the desert.
-Experience the art of India's ancient healing wisdom in the romantic new setting of the Taj Spa.
+Finally, experience the art of India's ancient healing wisdom in the romantic new setting of the Taj Spa.

 When architect Lanchester designed the Palace, he created not just a royal residence but a pleasure den.
 There is a billiards room, heated underground and outdoor pool, marble squash courts, tennis courts, and croquet lawns.
-There's a whispering gallery, turret rooms and terraces with glorious views of the city, secret rooms yet to be discovered, hidden gardens and stables.
+There's a whispering gallery, turret rooms and terraces with glorious city views, secret rooms yet to be discovered, hidden gardens, and stables.
 There's the clan museum, a boutique filled with treasures, Jodhpur's royal train, and the Palace garage that boasts an incredible collection of vintage cars, including a Silver Ghost Rolls Royce.

 Risala - This superb restaurant is named and outfitted after Jodhpur's valiant cavalry regiment and their legendary leader -Lt.
 General H.H.
 Maharaj Sir Pratap Singhji G.C.B., G.C.S.I., hero of the Battle of Haifa (1918).
 Artwork evoking the gallantry of the famed Jodhpur Lancers forms a dashing backdrop to the delicious array of Continental and Indian fare and the intoxicating wine list.

-Pillars Pillars, the all-day dining restaurant, looks out on spectacular views of the city, the sweeping Baradari lawns dotted with dancing peacocks, and the majestic Mehrangarh Fort in the distance.
+Pillars Pillars - The all-day dining restaurant looks out on spectacular views of the city, the sweeping Baradari lawns dotted with dancing peacocks, and the majestic Mehrangarh Fort in the distance.
 There's birdsong at breakfast, stunning sunsets and sundowners in the late evening, and a canopy of stars over the verandah at dinnertime.

 The Trophy Bar - This unique watering hole beckons you back to the days when the maharajahs indulge in their favorite sport - hunting.
 Wildlife trophies, hunting, fishing, pig-sticking memorabilia, and cozy interiors make a wonderful setting to enjoy the fine selection of single malts, wines, liqueurs, and Cuban cigars.
-If you're up to it, the not-for-the-faint-hearted regiment special is also on offer, as is a delightful array of accompanying snacks and finger foods.
-Sunset Pavilion This is the brainchild of HH himself, and his inputs have been incorporated in the look and feel.
+If you're up to it, the not-for-the-faint-hearted regiment is also on offer, as is a delightful array of accompanying snacks and finger foods.
+Sunset Pavilion This is the brainchild of H.H. himself, and his inputs have been incorporated into the look and feel.